-Of course this is not the point of blurt beans!
-They are not to talk OVER one another, they are not to interrupt me when I’m teaching, they are not to shout out answers or thoughts at inappropriate times, ‘stealing’ other’s thinking.
+Of course, this is not the point of blurt beans!
+They are not to talk OVER one another, they are not to interrupt me when I’m teaching, they are not to shout out answers or thoughts at inappropriate times, ‘stealing’ others’ thinking.

 What if it's not whole group instruction – can they talk?

 We talk about this as a class and come up with our guidelines.
 If we are in whole group – the blurt rule is automatically in place.
 The first year I did this we had a little speech bubble that was a light – and when they were doing independent work, or I was with a small group we would flip the light on, reminding them they’d lose a bean if they blurted.
-If the light was off – talking and sharing was free and no one would lose a bean.
+If the light was off – talking and sharing were free and no one would lose a bean.